dkvz/new-blog-poc/README.md

 - [ ] The header can have both a home button and the menu icon.
 Both needs some good hover transitions.
 Actually it should have a twitter button first.
 Don't know how much I can fit on mobile.
 - [ ] Can I just take the Teal, darkgrayblue and purple and sort of work with opposite colors from there?
 - [ ] Remember antiquewhite ??
+- [ ] Add more drop shadows for the footer, it's got holes at both sides, I think we need 3 shadows.